dougrathbone/google-photos-backup/README.md

 6.  **Start Timer or Service:** Once authorized:
     *   If you chose **Hourly, Daily, or Weekly**, start the **timer**:
         ```bash
+        # Use the exact timer name shown by the installer (e.g., google-photos-backup.timer)
-        systemctl --user start gphotos-sync-node.timer
+        systemctl --user start google-photos-backup.timer
         ```
     *   If you chose **Continuous**, start the **service** directly:
         ```bash
+        # Use the exact service name shown by the installer (e.g., google-photos-backup.service)
-        systemctl --user start gphotos-sync-node.service
+        systemctl --user start google-photos-backup.service
         ```

 Your photos will now synchronize based on the schedule you selected.
 You can check the status and logs using the `systemctl --user` and `journalctl --user` commands provided by the installer.

 ## Concurrency

-The application uses a lock file (`gphotos-sync.lock` in the config directory) to prevent multiple instances from running simultaneously if the timer triggers a new run before the previous one has finished.
+The application uses a lock file (`google-photos-backup.lock` in the config directory) to prevent multiple instances from running simultaneously if the timer triggers a new run before the previous one has finished.